 Telephone (202) 208-2545

-Any student who believes he/she has been a victim of harassment or discrimination in class or in another campus setting, should bring this matter to the Dean of Students, 512-448-8408, the Director of Human Resources 512-448-8587, or other appropriate administrators.
-For more information about the Harassment and Discrimination policy and procedures, see the Student Handbook.
+Any student who believes he/she has been a victim of harassment or discrimination in class or in another campus setting, should bring this matter to the Dean of Students, 512-448-8408.
+For more information about the Harassment and Discrimination policy and procedures, see the Student Code of Conduct.